Vibrant-Colors/node-vibrant/README.md

 ----- | ------- | -----------
-`colorCount` | `64` | amount of colors in initial palette from which the swatches will be generated `quality` | `5` | 1 is highest, but takes way more processing
+`colorCount` | `64` | amount of colors in initial palette from which the swatches will be generated `quality` | `5` | 1 is highest, but takes way more processing 'targetDarkLuma' | 0.26 | target luma value for generating the dark swatches, values should be in the range [0 1] 'maxDarkLuma' | 0.45 | maximal luma threshold for generating the dark swatches, values should be in the range [0 1] 'minLightLuma' | 0.55 | minimal luma threshold for generating the light swatches, values should be in the range [0 1] 'targetLightLuma' | 0.74 | target luma value for generating the light swatches, values should be in the range [0 1] 'minNormalLuma' | 0.3 | minimal luma threshold for generating the Vibrant and Muted swatches, values should be in the range [0 1]
+'targetNormalLuma' | 0.5 | target luma value for generating the Vibrant and Muted swatches, values should be in the range [0 1]
+'maxNormalLuma' | 0.7 | maximal luma threshold for generating the Vibrant and Muted swatches, values should be in the range [0 1]
+'targetMutedSaturation' | 0.3 | target saturation for generating the Muted swatch, values should be in the range [0 1] 'maxMutesSaturation' | 0.4 | maximal saturation threshold for generating the Muted swatches, values should be in the range [0 1]
+'targetVibrantSaturation' | 1.0 | target saturation value for generating the Vibrant swatches, values should be in the range [0 1]
+'minVibrantSaturation' | 0.35 | minimal saturation threshold for generating the Vibrant swatches, values should be in the range [0 1]
+'weightSaturation' | 3 | saturation weight coefficient for determining each swatch, actual impact depends on other weights 'weightLuma' | 6 | luma weight coefficient for determining each swatch, actual impact depends on other weights 'weightPopulation' | 1 | population weight coefficient for determining each swatch, actual impact depends on other weights

 ### `Vibrant.getSwatches(cb)`